DAVID J. WILLIS ATTORNEY

 One could be forgiven for reading the text of Dodd-Frank and concluding that non-standard loans such as balloons are forbidden.
 However, the CFPB, which has been aggressive about rulemaking and has taken significant liberties in its interpretation of the statute, has decided that balloon notes are acceptable in residential owner finance so long as the ATR requirement is satisfied.

 Exceptions to Dodd-Frank

 There is a de minimus exception for persons doing not more than three owner-financed transactions per year (so long as the seller/lender is not in the building business) - but the loan must be fully amortizing (no balloon) unless the sale is a one-time event within twelve months by a non-builder; the seller must determine that the buyer has the ability to repay the loan (and this must be supported by verifications and documentation), but with the same exception as with balloon notes; and the note must have a fixed rate or, if adjustable, may adjust only after five or more years and be subject to reasonable annual and lifetime limitations on interest rate increases.

 Texas Property Code Sec.
 5.061: Statutory Requirements for Executory Contracts

-Because of this dark history, burdensome rules and restrictions now apply in transactions where title is not immediately conveyed.
+Because of this history, rules and restrictions now apply in transactions where title is not immediately conveyed.
 Such contracts must be recorded, a through financial disclosure must be given to the buyer at closing, and the seller must provide an accounting statement every January.
 Buyers also have a right to convert to a deed, note, and deed of trust.
 Other requirements:

 5.069(a) (1) requires that the seller provide the purchaser with a survey which is no older than a year, or a current plat.